-Project-based learning is an alternative to paper-based, mechanical memorization and teacher-led classrooms that results in a greater depth of understanding concepts, broader knowledge base, improved communication and interpersonal/social skills, enhanced leadership skills, and increased creativity.
+Project-based learning is an alternative teaching methodology to the traditional paper-based, mechanical memorization and teacher-led classroom and results in a greater depth of understanding concepts, a broader knowledge base, improved communication and interpersonal/social skills, enhanced leadership skills, and increased creativity.
 It gives students the opportunity to explore problems and challenges that have real-world applications, increasing their long-term retention of skills and concepts.

-Instead of teaching our students a lot of theory, and then sometimes have them apply a fraction of it through a class project, we do the exact opposite.
-We give them increasingly difficult programming challenges to solve, and give them minimal initial directions about how to solve them.
-As a consequence, students naturally look for the theory and tools they need, understand them, use them, work together, and help each other.
+Rather than just teaching our students a lot of theory and having them only occasionally apply a fraction of it through a class project, we do the exact opposite.
+We give our students increasingly difficult programming challenges to solve, with minimal initial directions on how to solve them.
+As a result, students naturally learn to look for the theory and tools they need, how to understand them and, use them, and how to work together and help each other.

-The project-based learning approach is also much closer to what happens in real life.
+The project-based learning approach represents what happens in the real world.
 When you are a software or operations engineer, your job is about completing projects and solving problems.
-You have to collaborate with your colleagues - not only engineers - and search for the information and tools that will permit you to accomplish your objective.
+You have to collaborate with your colleagues - and not only other engineers - and search for the information and tools that will permit you to accomplish your objective.

-As a result, students out of Holberton School are better prepared to work in the tech industry, and prepared to learn absolutely anything very quickly, ensuring their adaptability through the quickly-evolving technological landscape.
+As a result, graduates of Holberton School are better prepared to work in the tech industry, and prepared to learn absolutely anything quickly, ensuring their adaptability through the quickly-evolving technological landscape.

-Holberton methodology takes inspiration from Progressive Education, a pedagogical movement that began in the late nineteenth century.
+Holberton’s methodology takes inspiration from “progressive education”, a pedagogical movement that began in the late nineteenth century.
 With a strong emphasis on learning by doing via hands-on projects, students develop their problem solving and critical thinking skills.